How to | Photograph Live Music

 If only the central point is sensitive enough to ensure your camera focuses how you need it to, you can focus and use the AF lock setting before recomposing the image, or, alternatively, hold your finger on the shutter-release button after focusing before recomposing the shot.
 This method isn’t ideal for close-up subjects as it’s easier to end up with slight focusing inaccuracies than with more distant ones, although you’ll generally be able to get away with it if you’re recomposing to a similar distance.
 If in doubt, take a few shots like this and zoom into the images to see what kind of results you get.

-I often use one of the peripheral points around a third of the way into the frame that I know is sensitive enough to pick out subjects.
+One tip is to use one of the peripheral points around a third of the way into the frame, one that you know is sensitive enough to pick out subjects.
 If you remain in one spot for some time, perhaps to get a decent shot of the main performer, this has the added effect of placing the subject’s face two thirds of the way into the frame, thus helping you to satisfy the rule of thirds and achieve a pleasing composition.
 Of course, not every image needs to be captured like this, but it’s a technique that’s worth trying nonetheless.

 Dark conditions usually mean using high sensitivities — otherwise, it may be difficult to achieve the fast shutter speeds you need to capture subjects sharply.
 After a few shoots you may find it easier to appreciate the kinds of results you can achieve at different sensitivities, and, although the exact results depend partly on the lighting conditions, you may find a preferred maximum setting.
 This may be at the end of your standard sensitivity range — such as ISO 6400 or 12,800 — right before you reach any extended settings.
 Some cameras allow you to set a minimum shutter speed so that you can be sure never to drop past this point — this can be useful.